chetnashah/javawork/kotlinwork/KotlinCoroutines.md

 ### async

 async starts a new coroutine and returns a Deferred object.
+Cannot be directly used at toplevel, needs to be declared in a scope.
 Think of `async` as `launch`, but with a Deferred result to be returned.
 Runs as soon as specified,
 `Deferred` extends `JOb`, but also has extra methods like `.await()`.